trixi-framework/HOHQMesh.jl/docs/src/tutorials/symmetric_mesh.md

 With the background grid size set, we next build the outer boundary for the present mesh project.
 This outer boundary is composed of nine straight line segments and a half circle arc.
-The curves are created such that they can be added to the mesh project `symmetric_mesh` in counter-clockwise order as required by HOHQMesh.
+The curves will afterwards be added to the mesh project `symmetric_mesh` in counter-clockwise order as required by HOHQMesh.
 ```julia
 line1 = newEndPointsLineCurve("symmetry", [-0.05, 2.0, 0.0],